All About Run Charts

 It’s easy!
 Follow along with this example:

 Suppose you want to be sure the widgets your company makes are within the correct weight specifications requested by your customer.
-You’ve collected a data set that contains weight measurements from the injection molding process used to create the widgets (Open the worksheet WEIGHT.MTW that’s included with Minitab’s sample data sets—in Minitab 17.3, open Help > Sample Data).
+You’ve collected a data set that contains weight measurements from the injection molding process used to create the widgets (Open the worksheet WEIGHT.MTW that’s included with Minitab’s sample data sets—open Help > Sample Data).

 To evaluate the variation in weight measurements, you create a run chart in Minitab: